swyxio/swyx-react-typescript-snippets/README.md

 It contains no class component APIs, assumes you use synthetic default imports, has hooks and subjectively better prop scaffolding.

-It does a bit more based on the principle that it is easier to delete than to type, and so that we have just 3 easy to remember snippets.
+It does a bit more based on the principle that it is easier to delete than to type, and so that we have just 3 easy to remember snippets: `rfc`, `rhc`, `rsc`.

 ## Installation